brigbrigs/Block_/README.md

     Potential Expansions:
       More levels could be added by extending the create_level() function.
       Additional features like a move counter, time tracking, or undo functionality could enhance gameplay.

+Midterm questions
+• How long (cumulative) have you spent on the code?
+  I spent most of my time trying to figure out how to use Renpy, it took me about a week of working with it before I had to change my strategy.
+Watching videos and looking at workarounds within Renpy took me around 10 hours during a week until I gave up.
+The rest of the code took me some time as any time I tried to use ChatGPT it would not produce what I wanted.
+In total, I took around 20 hours, about 3 or 4 a week on average to finish the project.
+• What was the most time consuming part?
+  It was definitely trying to figure out Renpy, but after that I think I spent most of my time trying to figure out how to get the blocks to move and then get them to move in the right direction.
+I had blocks at first that were square and not rectangular so anytime I tried to get them to move they wouldn't go anywhere and fixing them caused the rest of the blocks to be unable to move.
+Limiting the amount of constraints on the blocks was really difficult as I was told during one of my checkpoints to try to shorten my code to make it less complicated.
+• In retrospect, how could you have worked more efficiently?
+I think limiting the amount of things I wanted to add would have made me much more efficient.
+I kept trying to include everything that I first envisioned that I was lacking on the base of the code to get it to run.
+Knowing more about how !!!!!!!
+• What libraries/starter code were most useful?
+To what extent did you need to modify them?
+  There was a YouTube video of a different puzzle game that I watched a lot to understand how puzzle games were created. (https://www.youtube.com/watch?v=xpcuAWcEUnM&ab_channel=Tech%26Gaming) Looking at this video helped me create boundaries for my game.
+It is a very different type of code but the basics of moving blocks in a puzzle really helped me visualize my code better.